A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Beyond the paperwork for moving animals, your day-to-day operations are also guided by state laws.
 These rules are designed to ensure animal welfare, prevent the spread of disease, and protect both farmers and the public.
 Understanding these key requirements will help you run a compliant and successful farm.

-Standards for Housing, Shelter, and Animal Welfare
+Meeting State Standards for Housing and Welfare

 Missouri law requires that all livestock have adequate housing and shelter.
 This means providing protection from extreme weather, whether it’s the summer heat or winter cold.
 The goal is to keep animals safe, healthy, and comfortable.
 The state has strong rules and thorough disease testing protocols in place because healthy conditions prevent expensive and dangerous outbreaks that can devastate a farm.